 When Katrina strikes the city, and the levees break, the stories Baum tells take on an even greater weight.
 There are devastating stories of the impossible choices people were forced to make — and there are conversations about whether they should evacuate or leave for good?
 And because, as readers, we know their histories, our understanding of their conflicting emotions is deep.

-This is powerful, readable reportage that will make you wish every city has a book like this one.
-So you could get to know its streets and its inhabitants this deeply.
+This is powerful, readable reportage that will make you wish every city has a book like this one — a way into knowing its streets and its inhabitants this deeply.

 Life in New Orleans is all about making the present — this moment, right now — as pleasant as possible.
 So New Orleanians, by and large, aren’t tortured by the frenzy to achieve, acquire, and manage the unmanageable future.
 Their days are built around the things that other Americans have pushed out of their lives by incessant work: art, music, elaborate cooking, and — most of all — plenty of relaxed time with family and friends.
 Their jobs are really just the things they do to earn a little money; they’re not the organizing principle of life.
 While this isn’t a worldview particularly conducive to getting things done, getting things done isn’t the most important thing in New Orleans.
 Living life is.
 Once you’ve tasted that, and especially if it’s how you grew up, life everywhere else feels thin indeed. — Dan Baum